mesosphere/dcos-kubernetes-quickstart/README.md

 }
 ```

-You are now ready to configure `kubectl`, the Kubernetes CLI tool.
+You are now ready to configure `kubectl`, the Kubernetes CLI tool:

 ```bash
 $ make kubectl-config